1) In a medium bowl, whisk together the flour and salt.

-4) Add the water, two tablespoons at a time, mixing with a fork as you sprinkle the water into the dough.
+4) Add the water, 2 tablespoons at a time, mixing with a fork as you sprinkle the water into the dough.

 5) When the dough is moist enough to hold together when you squeeze it, transfer it to a piece of wax or parchment paper.
-It's ok if there are dry spots in the pile.
-Use a spray bottle of water to lightly spritz these places; that way you'll add just enough water to bring the dough together without adding too much or creating a wet spot.
+It's OK if there are some dry spots in the pile.
+Use a spray bottle of water to lightly spritz these places; that way you'll add just enough water to bring the dough together without creating a wet spot.

-6) Fold it over on itself three or four times to bring it together, then pat it into a disk 3/4" thick
+6) Fold the dough over on itself three or four times to bring it together, then divide it in half and pat it into two disks 3/4" thick.

 7) Roll the disk on its edge, like a wheel, to smooth out the edges.
 This step will ensure your dough will roll out evenly, without a lot of cracks and splits at the edges later.
 Wrap in plastic and refrigerate for 30 minutes before rolling.